lubuntu-team/manual/source/3/3.1/3.1.2/qterminal.rst

 .. image:: qterminal-drop-pref.png

-The :guilabel:`Bookmark` tab has settings for a sidebar to quickly change directories in the terminal.
+The :guilabel:`Bookmarks` tab has settings for a sidebar to quickly change directories in the terminal.
 To enable this sidebar check the :guilabel:`Enable bookmarks` checkbox.

 Version
 -------